 On a 2015 trip to Kentucky to cheer on his nephew’s college baseball team, Roy Rupert visited a local watering hole and noticed a group of cyclists clanking glasses of craft beers in cheers to completing their ride.
 He thought to himself, “Now that’s the right way to workout!”
 They called themselves ‘Pedals & Pints’ and met up weekly ending each ride with beer, food and friends.

 Upon his return, he gathered a few Elk Creek Cafe pub buddies to brainstorm.
 None were hard core cyclists, but all enjoyed their trips on two wheels throughout scenic Penns Valley.
 It was decided – the group ride would be open to anyone of any level with any bike.
-They would meet weekly (who can’t work out once a week?!) on Wednesdays in Millheim throughout the summer ending each ride at Elk Creek Cafe to properly gather and celebrate everyone’s accomplishment.
+They would meet weekly (who can’t work out once a week?!) on Wednesdays (now Thursdays) in Millheim throughout the summer ending each ride at Elk Creek Cafe to properly gather and celebrate everyone’s accomplishment.

 Why not raise money for charity?

 A $3 donation is requested from each rider for the planning effort – all of which is donated to charity.
 Elk Creek Cafe generously chips in a free beer token to any paying participant.

 A ride to Woodward during our first year.

 The first ride attracted eight people.
 Interest grew throughout the summer with a record of 20 people in a single Wednesday night ride.
 They ended the season with a cookout and announced that they successfully raised a few hundred dollars to be donated to local charities.